WebisD/Advance-network-topics/Semana 3 - Cache and Cookies/README.md

 2. Return of the server

         200 OK
-        It returned an html page in the application layer because it wasthe first time accessing the site and it was not stored in browser1s cache
+        It returned an html page in the application layer because it wasthe first time accessing the site and it was not stored in browser's cache

      ![ex2.2](Images/ex2,2.png)